Breaking Down The 1% Rule In Real Estate: What You Should Know Before Investing

 Per the 70% rule, you should pay no more than $75,000 for the property.

 The 2% rule is the same as the 1% rule – it just uses a different number.
 The 2% rule states that the monthly rent for an investment property should be equal to or no less than 2% of the purchase price.

-As you can see, the 2% rule is more extreme than the 1% (basically doubling the monthly rent), but it can work in certain markets and can provide a financial safety net should you have difficulty filling vacancies or need a major, costly repair on the property.
+As you can see, the 2% rule is more extreme than the 1% (basically doubling the monthly rent), but it can work in certain markets and provide a financial safety net if you have difficulty filling vacancies or need a major, costly repair on the property.

 When The 1% Rule Works